IFS PRACTITIONER

 A calm, no-pressure conversation

-A conversation with Peggy to explore what is going on and see what kind of support feels right for you.
+A 30-minute conversation with Peggy to explore what is going on and see what kind of support feels right for you.
+No obligation, no pitch.

 COMMUNITY